Bayesian Image Analysis in Fourier Space: Approximating Markov random fields with BIFS

 as described in \cite{besag1989digital}.
-The sum over $i \sim j$ is over all unordered pairs of pixels such that $i$ and $j$ are vertically or horizontally adjacent neighbors in the image.
-The model is called \textit{intrinsic} because the overall mean is not defined and therefore the prior is improper with respect to the overall mean level.
+The sum over $i \sim j$ is over all unordered pairs of pixels such that $i$ and $j$ are vertically or horizontally adjacent neighbors.
+The model is called \textit{intrinsic} because the overall mean is not defined and therefore the prior is non-stationary and improper with respect to the overall mean level.

-We used the R-INLA package to simulate 1,000 realizations of a first-order IG-MRF with $\kappa = 1.0$ and first-order neighborhood structure wrapped on a torus.
+We used the R-INLA package \citep{rue2017bayesian} to simulate 1,000 realizations of a $128 \times 128$ first-order IG-MRF with $\kappa = 1.0$ and first-order neighborhood structure wrapped on a torus.
 At each Fourier space location we adopted a prior distribution for the modulus such that the square of the modulus is distributed as exponential.
-This choice of prior falls in line with the theoretical results in \citep{rue2005gaussian}, Ch~2.6 for the specific case of simulating a Gaussian Markov random field with neighborhood structure wrapped on a torus (i.e. with block-circulant precision matrix).
+This choice of prior falls in line with the theoretical results in \citep{rue2005gaussian}, Ch~2.6 for the specific case of simulating a Gaussian Markov random field with neighborhood structure wrapped on a torus (i.e. with block-circulant precision matrix); details and posterior estimate derivation is given in the online supplementary Appendix.

-Specifically, an IG-MRF has a precision matrix $\bm{Q}$ that is block circulant, in which case we can show using the analysis in \citep{rue2005gaussian} that the priors in Fourrier space are such that the power at each frequency pair is exponentially distributed.
-The proof is straightforward but notationally complex so we present the 1 dimensional proof to provide intuition.

-The key idea is that if $\bm{Q}$ is a circulant matrix then we can decompose it as $\bm{Q}=\bm{F\Lambda F}^H$, where $\bm{F}$ is the (discrete) Fourier transform (DFT) matrix, $\bm{F}^H$ is the Hermitian (i.e. conjugate transpose of $\bm{F}$), and $\bm{\Lambda}$ is a diagonal matrix of eigenvalues of $\bm{Q}$.
-Now we can compute,